tcpipuk/tomfos.tr/docs/postgres/tuning/checkpoints.md

-# Tuning PostgreSQL for a Matrix Synapse Homeserver
+---
+title: Tuning PostgreSQL Checkpoints and WAL
+description: Smooth out disk I/O!
+Learn to tune PostgreSQL checkpoints and Write-Ahead Logging (WAL) for improved performance and durability, crucial for demanding workloads like Matrix Synapse.
+---

-## 6. Checkpoints and Replication
+# 6. Checkpoints and Replication

 1. [Understanding WAL and Checkpoints](#understanding-wal-and-checkpoints)
 2. [Checkpoint Configuration](#checkpoint-configuration)